Gary Calamar: Music supervision

 Calamar cites the 1998 film Slums Of Beverly Hills as his first major break in the world of music supervision.
 The following year he co-supervised the number one hit movie Varsity Blues.

-In 2001, he and then-professional-partner Thomas Golubić were given the opportunity to work on an HBO series called Six Feet Under, created by American Beauty screenwriter Alan Ball.
-The show became hugely influential, as did its soundtracks.
-Calamar and Golubic were nominated for Grammy Awards for volumes 1 and 2 of the Six Feet Under soundtracks that they produced.
-The final scene in the last episode of Six Feet Under featured the track "Breathe Me" by Sia.
-The singer often credits this placement as a major event in her career, leading her to both a record deal and wider fame.
+In 2001, he and then-professional-partner Thomas Golubić worked on an HBO series called Six Feet Under, created by American Beauty screenwriter Alan Ball.
+For the series, Calamar and Golubic were nominated for Grammy Awards for volumes 1 and 2 of the Six Feet Under soundtracks that they produced.

 In 2006, Calamar founded Go Music to manage his various music supervision projects.

-The success of Six Feet Under brought Calamar wide recognition as a music supervisor, leading to his work in some of the most popular and critically acclaimed shows on television; The Man In The High Castle, House, True Blood, Dexter, Weeds, and Entourage.
+The success of Six Feet Under brought Calamar recognition as a music supervisor, leading to his work on television shows The Man In The High Castle, House, True Blood, Dexter, Weeds, and Entourage.
+"Somebody Somewhere" (HBO) and began work on "3 Body Problem" (Netflix) in 2024.

 Calamar produced four soundtrack albums for the Alan Ball HBO series, True Blood (a vampire drama set in Northern Louisiana), which led to Grammy Award nominations in 2010, 2011, and 2013 for "Best Soundtrack Compilation."

-In 2010 and 2011, Gary Calamar was honored as “Music Supervisor Of The Year (Television)” by his colleagues in the Guild Of Music Supervisors.
+In 2010 and 2011, Gary Calamar was honored as “Music Supervisor Of The Year (Television)” by the Guild Of Music Supervisors.